-- The sign must be securely anchored and installed to prevent dislocation, entanglement, encroachment onto adjacent properties or right-of-way and to prevent creation of undue hazard for motorists or pedestrians. - The sign may be allowed for 30 consecutive days.
-Once a sign permit is approved, no new application for an inflatable sign at that location will be accepted for 60 calendar days. - 3.
-The sign cannot be located closer than 10 feet from property lines and rights-of-way. - The sign height measured from the highest to the lowest part of the sign cannot exceed 8 feet. - 5.
+- 1. The sign must be securely anchored and installed to prevent dislocation, entanglement, encroachment onto adjacent properties or right-of-way and to prevent creation of undue hazard for motorists or pedestrians.
+For safety purposes illumination may be internal. - 2.
+The sign may be allowed for 30 consecutive days.
+Once a sign permit is approved, no new application for an inflatable sign at that location will be accepted for 60 calendar days.
+However, a master annual sign permit for inflatables may also be obtained.
+Permit applications for both short term and master annual permits will be provided by the Zoning Administrative Officer upon request based solely upon the requirements within this section.
+Section 123-10 is not applicable to inflatables. - 3.
+The sign shall be located so as not to obstruct views of motorists or pedestrians. - The sign height measured from the highest to the lowest part of the sign cannot exceed 8 feet. - 5.
 Sign width cannot exceed 3 feet. - 6.
-Sign depth cannot exceed 3 feet. - 7.
-No internal illumination of the sign is permitted. - 8.
-Sign may be constructed of cloth, vinyl or plastic only. - 9.
-Total sign count per single location shall not exceed 3.
+Sign depth cannot exceed 3 feet.

+Sign may be constructed of cloth, vinyl or plastic only.
+Total sign count per single location shall not exceed 5.
+The City Manager or designee is authorized to approve the following administrative variances for inflatable signs based upon the criteria set forth for the Board of Appeals in Section 123-12 of these regulations: